What does a Compensation Manager do?

 - Certified Compensation Professional (CCP) or similar certification is highly desirable.

-- Strong knowledge of compensation principles, practices, and trends.
+- Strong knowledge of compensation best practices, labor laws, and market trends.

 Is becoming a Compensation Manager a good career path?